TNuzzi/wriststrap/README.md

 ![Picker](http://tnuzzi.github.io/wriststrap/imgs/picker-widget-2.png "Picker")

 #### Usage:
-The wriststrap.picker is added to base window where the layout must be `lo-composite`.
+The wriststrap.picker is added to the base `Window` where the layout must be `lo-composite`.

     <Window class="lo-composite">
     ... stuff